Itom: Competitions

 From 1950 to 1969 ITOM participated in national and international motorsport competitions.

 The most famous model of ITOM remains the Astor, a model that in its highest performing versions was widely used in competitions, both by many private riders and by various trainers and also by ITOM itself, with participation at national level (gaining the title of Campione Italiano della Montagna 1966 by Sergio Bongiovanni, official driver of the House, who in 1964 and 1965 had placed second in the championship, and who was subsequently replaced by Domenico De Giorgi).
 There was also sporadic participation in the Class 50 World Championship by private teams (famously in England that of the Tooleys dealership) and others in Holland, France, Belgium and Germany.
 Several riders who later became World Champions began their racing activities on the Itom Astor: Mike Hailwood, Bill Ivy, Dave Simmonds and Jean-Pierre Beltoise the Formula 1 driver.

-Also worthy of mention is the English rider Beryl Swain, who participated in the Tourist Trophy 1962, the first woman to participate (and to place herself) in the tough world of the Isle of Man competitions.
+In 1962 English rider Beryl Swain participated in the Tourist Trophy on an Itom, becoming the first woman to participate (and to place) in the Isle of Man competitions.

 On 21 May 1961 at the Clermont-Ferrand circuit, as part of the 1961 French motorcycle Grand Prix (third round of the 1961 world championship), a national race took place reserved for the 50cc class, won by Jean-Claude Serre on an Itom.
 In 1961 the Belgian driver Pierrot Vervroegen finished in 3rd place in the F.I.M. of the 50cc Class on an Itom, with other Itoms in that 8-race championship finishing in 8th, 10th, 19th, 20th, 22nd and 24th places.